-- 27.38.1 Different Types of Family Absence.
-A Member may be entitled to family absence subject to compliance with the Family Absence for Members of Local Authorities (Wales) Regulations 2013 and the Local Government (Wales) Measure 2011 as amended by the Local Government and Elections Act 2021, as follows: - (a) maternity absence if the Member satisfies prescribed conditions as to maternity, on equivalent terms to the policy applied to any employee of MCC; - (b) new-born absence for the parent of a child other than the mother, on equivalent terms to the policy applied to any employee of MCC; - (c) adopter's absence for the adopter of a child, on equivalent terms to the policy applied to any employee of MCC; - (d) new adoption absence for the partner of an adopter, on equivalent terms to the policy applied to any employee of MCC; and - (e) parental absence for a Member who becomes responsible for a child (and does not meet the conditions for new-born absence, adopter's absence or new adoption absence), on equivalent terms to the policy applied to any employee of MCC. - 27.38.2 Prescribed Conditions.
+- 27.37.1 Different Types of Family Absence.
+A Member may be entitled to family absence subject to compliance with the Family Absence for Members of Local Authorities (Wales) Regulations 2013 and the Local Government (Wales) Measure 2011 as amended by the Local Government and Elections Act 2021, as follows: - (a) maternity absence if the Member satisfies prescribed conditions as to maternity, on equivalent terms to the policy applied to any employee of MCC; - (b) new-born absence for the parent of a child other than the mother, on equivalent terms to the policy applied to any employee of MCC; - (c) adopter's absence for the adopter of a child, on equivalent terms to the policy applied to any employee of MCC; - (d) new adoption absence for the partner of an adopter, on equivalent terms to the policy applied to any employee of MCC; and - (e) parental absence for a Member who becomes responsible for a child (and does not meet the conditions for new-born absence, adopter's absence or new adoption absence), on equivalent terms to the policy applied to any employee of MCC.

+- 27.37.2 Prescribed Conditions.
 The Regulations prescribe the conditions Members must satisfy to be entitled to each type of family absence, make provisions regarding the durations, start, cancellation and end of periods of family absence, and set out the administrative process for dealing with family absences.
-A copy of the Regulations can be obtained from the Head of Democratic Services and must be referred to by any Member considering taking family absence. - 27.38.3 Requirement for Member to give Written Notice.
+A copy of the Regulations can be obtained from the Head of Democratic Services and must be referred to by any Member considering taking family absence. - 27.37.3 Requirement for Member to give Written Notice.
 A Member intending to take family absence is required to give written notice to the Head of Democratic Services, specifying the type of family absence the Member intends to take and the intended start date, as well as certain other specified information in respect of particular types of family absence.
 Any changes to, or cancellation of, family absence must similarly be notified to the Head of Democratic Services.
-Members should refer to the Regulations for the prescribed information which must be included in the notice, and advice is available in this respect from the Head of Democratic Services.